pastorhudson/pco-services-display/README.md

 # pco-services-display

-This project will open a Planning Center Services Report in a web browser to display on screen.
+This project will open a Planning Center Services Report for the current Sunda in a web browser to display on screen.
 It is used to show on a display who is scheduled, and what position they are scheduled.